 - Click Start Setup.

-- Sign in with your Google account and connect Google Analytics.
+- Sign in with your Google account and connect to Google Analytics.

 - Follow the on-screen prompts to grant permissions and verify ownership.